RyanMillerC/openshift-custom-gov-login/blog.md

 Save the changes to both documents.

-To apply the customizations to OpenShift, each document needs to be put into a secret in the *openshift-config* namespace.
+To apply the customization to OpenShift, each document needs to be put into a secret in the *openshift-config* namespace.

 ```bash
 oc create secret generic login-template --from-file=login.html -n openshift-config